Stansted Airport Transit System: Vehicles

-5 Adtranz C-100 cars built by Westinghouse for the system, with car bodies built in Scotland by Walter Alexander before being shipped to Pittsburgh for assembly and testing, are still in service today.
-This was increased to 9 when 4 new Adtranz CX-100 cars were delivered during the 1998 expansion.
+Five Adtranz C-100 cars built by Westinghouse for the system, with car bodies built in Scotland by Walter Alexander before being shipped to Pittsburgh for assembly and testing, are still in service today.
+This was increased to nine vehicles when four new Adtranz CX-100 cars were delivered during the 1998 expansion.
 During normal operation, eight out of the nine cars will be in service to maintain a 99.98% availability record.
 The cars can operate as single-, double-, or triple-unit trains that can be easily accessed by disabled passengers.
 The trains are fully automated and driverless, classed as a Grade of Automation level 4 (unattended) system and regulated by the Office of Rail Regulation.
 The Stansted TTS is currently the world's last remaining APM system to use the Adtranz C-100 rolling stock.

 Planned closure

 In April 2023, Manchester Airport Group, the owner of Stansted Airport, announced the Airport Route 43 project to expand the airport.
-As part of this scheme, the Stansted Track Transit System (TTS) will be decommissioned in the winter of 2026.
+As part of this scheme, the Stansted Track Transit System (TTS) will be decommissioned in March of 2027.

 The decision to decommission the TTS was based on various issues related to its age and operational limitations.
 Originally designed in the 1980s with an intended lifespan of 20-25 years, the system was already exceeding its expected operational period.
-Components such as the carriages, track, power systems, software, communication systems, fire systems, door sets within stations, and other safety features were becoming obsolete, with manufacturer support no longer available, replacing the entire system was deemed cost-prohibitive.
-The TTS had also become a cause of bottlenecks, as it delivered large groups of passengers simultaneously to the border control area.
+Components such as the carriages, track, power systems, software, communication systems, fire systems, door sets within stations, and other safety features were becoming obsolete, with manufacturer support no longer available, replacing the entire system was deemed cost-prohibitive which was estimated around £64 million.
+The TTS had also become a cause of bottlenecks due to lack of TTS vehicles, as it delivered large groups of passengers simultaneously to the border control area.

 After closing the system, the TTS track will undergo partial demolition, with the track underneath the existing canopy being removed.
 The remaining track, supporting structure, and TTS maintenance facility will remain intact but not operational.
-The plan is to replace the TTS system with pedestrian Sky Link bridges, so both outbound and inbound passengers would walk to and from their gates.
-During the development passengers will be transported on buses which will increase the journey time to the boarding gates.
+The plan is to replace the TTS system with pedestrian Sky Link bridges, so both outbound and inbound passengers would walk to and from their gates which will increase the journey time to the boarding gates.
+During the development passengers will continue to use the TTS system until the bridges are finished and commissioned, once in use the TTS will be decommissioned.
 On 31 October 2023 London Stansted Airport was granted planning permission to extend its terminal building and decommission the Stansted TTS.